inkorange/documentor/README.md

 ### Full Configuration Options

-For a comprehensive guide to all configuration options, including detailed explanations, types, defaults, and examples, see **[Configuration Documentation](https://github.com/inkorange/docspark/CONFIGURATION.md)** for a detailed reference of all options.
+For a comprehensive guide to all configuration options, including detailed explanations, types, defaults, and examples, see the **[Configuration Documentation](./CONFIGURATION.md)** for a detailed reference of all options.

 Quick overview of available configuration sections:
 - **Basic** - Project name, description, version